 How Far Back Should A Resume Go?

-Many job applicants struggle with the question, “How far back should a resume go?”
-The answer is especially important for candidates with years of relevant experience and long, successful careers.
-They may start wondering how many details to include as part of their work history without making the resume too unwieldy for recruiters.
+Many job seekers grapple with the question, “How far back should my resume go?”
+This is especially important for those with extensive experience and successful careers.
+They wonder how much to include in their work history without overwhelming recruiters.

 How far back should a resume go?